Azerbaijan and Armenia reject talks as Karabakh conflict zone spreads

 Follow Us

-Armenia and Azerbaijan accused one another on Tuesday of firing directly into each other's territory and rejected pressure to hold peace talks as their conflict over the enclave of Nagorno-Karabakh threatened to mushroom into all-out war.
+Armenia and Azerbaijan accused one another of firing directly into each other`s territory and rejected pressure to hold peace talks.